-Robinhood allows you to place orders for certain IPOs in advance of the listing date.
+Robinhood allows you to place orders for certain IPOs before their listing date.
 These orders are limit orders, which means you set the price you're willing to pay for the stock.
 We’ll send your limit order to the execution venue on the morning of the IPO.
-You aren’t guaranteed the order will execute–instead, if we can execute your order at or below the price you set, we will!
+You aren’t guaranteed the order will execute.
+Instead, if we can execute your order at or below the price you set, we will!
 You don't have to worry about paying more than you indicated because your order won't execute above your limit.
-At any time, you're welcome to cancel your order and/or place another order in the app as you normally would.
+You're welcome to cancel your order or place another order in the app at any time, just like you normally would.

-Please keep in mind these are not pre-IPO stocks or private placements and you’re not participating in the IPO.
+Please keep in mind these are not pre-IPO stocks or private placements, and you’re not participating in the IPO.
 We're simply providing you the convenience of entering your orders before the morning of the IPO.
-Your order won’t actually be executable until the day of the stock begins trading.
+Your order won’t actually be executable until the day the stock begins trading.

-The estimated price we provide is just that–an estimate based on preliminary SEC filings from the company going public.
-The information in the preliminary filings is not necessarily complete and may be changed.
+The estimated price we provide is an estimate based on preliminary SEC filings from the company going public.
+The information in the preliminary filings isn't necessarily complete and may be changed.
 The estimate is not meant to be used as a guideline for the market value of the company.
 You can find relevant SEC filings here.